 Shana R. Spindler, PhD

-Please send comments, questions, and ideas to Shana.Spindler@gmail.com.
+Please send question and comments for our editor to Shana.Spindler@gmail.com.